 If you cut or hole punch this paper it may be more prone to tear in the areas near the cuts.

 Designed to resist tearing.
 Product comes in several weights.
-Also available in 11" x 17" paper.
+Also available in 11-inch by 17-inch paper.
 Can be dye cut.
 Goes through the laser printer.

 The paper is expensive, but for the quantity, you get a good price.